Research Areas & Projects

 Researcher(s): Irina Shishkina

 Overheating of the rotor in electric motors may alter the magnetic properties of rotor-integrated surface magnets or damage electric insulation layers.
 The present study aims to significantly enhance current airflow based direct surface cooling principles by adding small liquid drops to the flow passing through the rotor-stator gap.
 The interaction between airflow flow, droplet dynamics and substrate properties on the resulting heat flux will be studied in detail in a generic rotor test section.
-The aim of the planned research is to experimentally identify driving cooling mechanisms to develop an experimentally validated model for aerosol based thermal load peak treatment in a rotor-stator gap.
+The objective of the planned research is to experimentally identify driving cooling mechanisms to develop an experimentally validated model for aerosol based thermal load peak treatment in a rotor-stator gap.

-Project leaders: Jeanette Hussong , Ilia Roisman
+Project leaders: Jeanette Hussong, Ilia Roisman

 Location: TU Darmstadt